Hi, you are logged in as , if you are not , please click here

 We would like to advise that you will need to have the appropriate technology and suitable internet connection in place, as we will be making use of online materials.
 At Southampton, we use a virtual learning environment (VLE) called Blackboard which is used to deliver learning materials and real-time online teaching for our students.

-This 6-week course will take place at the Avenue Campus on Thursday evenings from 6:30pm to 8:30pm startting on 1st May and finishing on 5th June 2025.
+This course will take place online on Tuesday evenings from 7pm to 9pm starting on Tuesday 21st October and finishing on Tuesday 25th November 2025.

 Please see our price list below: